-- 14. Students subject to expulsion or suspension shall have the right to a University Hearing as specified in Parts 23 46 47 of this Code.
-Students subject to less severe sanctions will be entitled to a Disciplinary Conference as set forth in Parts 49- 55.
-Instead of a University Hearing, a student may request to have his or her case referred to a Disciplinary Conference, as set forth in Part 22.
-Students accused of nonseparable violations of academic integrity shall have the right to an investigative review by a faculty member or Academic Integrity Facilitator as specified in the Rutgers Academic Integrity Policy. - 15.
+- 14. Students subject to expulsion or suspension shall have the right to a University Hearing as specified in Parts 23 46 of this Code.
+Students subject to less severe sanctions will be entitled to a Disciplinary Conference as set forth in Parts 49 55.
+Instead of a University Hearing, a student may request to have his or her case referred to a Disciplinary Conference, as set forth in Part 22. - 15.
 The focus of inquiry in disciplinary proceedings shall be to determine whether a student(s) has violated the University Code of Student Conduct.
 Formal rules of evidence shall not be applicable.
 Deviations from prescribed procedures shall not invalidate a decision or proceeding unless, in the opinion of the Hearing Officer, significant prejudice to a student respondent resulted from the deviation.